Native American languages

 Mi'kmaq is a song-like language with complicated verbs.
 You

-can listen to a Mi'kmaq woman talk in her language here and
+can listen to a Mi'kmaq woman sing a translation of the Beatles song "Blackbird" in her language

 If you'd like to learn a few easy Micmac words,

-kwe' (rhymes with "day") is a friendly greeting and wela'lin (pronounce wuh-LAH-leen) means "thank you."
+kwe' (rhymes with "day") is a friendly greeting and wela'lin (pronunciation wuh-LAH-leen) means "thank you."